MicrosoftDocs/SupportArticles-docs/support/windows-server/networking/maxconcurrentapi-3-troubleshoot-causes-of-mca-issues.md

 ### Update legacy applications

-Kerberos authentication places significantly less load on the Netlogon service than older methods such as NTLM authentication.
+Kerberos authentication puts significantly less load on the Netlogon service than do older methods, such as NTLM authentication.
 If you have applications that rely on older authentication methods, consider replacing them with applications that can use Kerberos.

 > [!NOTE]
-> If you have a heavily used line-of-business application that can't use Kerberos authentication, you might have to use `MaxConcurrentApi` to alleviate performance issues until a replacement is available.
+> If you have a heavily used line-of-business application that can't use Kerberos authentication, you might have to use `MaxConcurrentApi` to relieve performance issues until a replacement is available.

 ### Check for unauthorized or unknown clients or services

 Review the Netlogon logs for unauthorized or unknown clients or services that continually and repeatedly send authentication requests.
-Identifying and, if appropriate, blocking or reconfiguring such clients or services can reduce the load on the Netlogon service.
+By identifying and, if appropriate, blocking or reconfiguring such clients or services, you can reduce the load on the Netlogon service.

 ### Make sure that cross-forest authentication requests include the user domain name

 If your topology includes multiple forest trusts, check the Netlogon logs of the domain controllers that receive authentication requests directly from application servers.
-Look for log entries that authentication requests contain `<null>\<username>` instead of `<domainname>\<username>`.
+Look for log entries in which authentication requests contain `<null>\<username>` instead of `<domainname>\<username>`.
 Wherever possible, make sure that applications use the `<domainname>\<username>` format.
 If this approach isn't feasible, see [The Lsass.exe process might stop responding if you have many external trusts on an Active Directory domain controller](https://support.microsoft.com/topic/the-lsass-exe-process-may-stop-responding-if-you-have-many-external-trusts-on-an-active-directory-domain-controller-7ccefcf9-e65a-c9bc-ff96-ecf9a78c195e) for additional information.

 ## Check server health

-Make sure that the application servers and domain controllers are healthy and have plenty of available resources (RAM, CPU, winsock ports, and so forth.)
+Make sure that the application servers and domain controllers are healthy and have plenty of available resources (RAM, CPU, winsock ports, and so on.)

 ## Check the network